aibasel/downward/BUILD.md

 Windows does not interpret the shebang in Python files, so you have to call `build.py` as `python3 build.py` (make sure `python3` is on your `PATH`).
 Also note that options are passed without `--`, e.g., `python3 build.py build=debug`.

-Note that compiling from terminal is only possible with the right environment.
+Note that compiling from the terminal is only possible with the right environment.
 The easiest way to get such an environment is to use the `Developer PowerShell for VS 2019` or `Developer PowerShell`.

 Alternatively, you can [create a Visual Studio Project](https://www.fast-downward.org/ForDevelopers/CMake#Custom_Builds), open it in Visual Studio and build from there.
 Visual Studio creates its binary files in subdirectories of the project that our driver script currently does not recognize.
 If you build with Visual Studio, you have to run the individual components of the planner yourself.